nurkeevich/ProtractorFramework/README.md

 * no need to compile TypeScript testfiles before running
 * automatically making screenshots on failed steps (you can adjust the filename to whatever you want, it's just a simple setup)
 * **NEW:** an easy setup for using nice reporting provided by [protractor-multiple-cucumber-html-reporter-plugin](https://github.com/wswebcreation/protractor-multiple-cucumber-html-reporter-plugin)
-* **NEW:** a configuration to automatically rerun flaky tests with [protractor-flake](https://github.com/NickTomlin/protractor-flake).
+* **NEW:** a configuration to automatically rerun flaky e2e-tests with [protractor-flake](https://github.com/NickTomlin/protractor-flake).
 This can be run with `npm run flake` and will check the logging for failed feature files before protractor exists

 It supports and provides: